TALZENNA- talazoparib capsule

 TALZENNA is a prescription medicine used:

-alone to treat adults with a certain type of breast cancer (human epidermal growth factor receptor 2 [HER2]-negative)
+alone to treat adults with human epidermal growth factor receptor 2 (HER2)-negative breast cancer:

 o

-who have an abnormal inherited BRCA gene, and
+who have a certain type of an abnormal inherited BRCA gene, and

 o